The Bike Nest

 The general public has been able to use racks mounted on Metro Area Transit (MAT) buses since 2008.

 “MAT’s new Bike & Ride program is a great way to encourage bicycle use and help raise Omaha’s profile as a bike-friendly community, said Tammie Dodge, project manager with Activate Omaha.

-All buses in the MAT fleet will be equipped with bike racks by the end of the month, said Curt Simon, executive director of MAT.
 Each rack holds two bikes, and the racks will be mounted to the front of the bus.